codefresh-io/docs.codefresh.io/_docs/installation/hosted-runtime.md

 Once you authorize access, Codefresh creates two Git repositories, one to store the runtime configuration settings, and the other to store the runtime's application settings:
 * Shared runtime configuration repo

-  The shared runtime configuration repo is a centralized Git repository that stores configuration settings for the hosted runtime.
+  The shared runtime configuration repo is a centralized Git repository that stores configuration settings for the Hosted GitOps Runtime.
 Additional runtimes provisioned for the account can point to this repo to retrieve and reuse the configuration.
   Read about [Shared configuration repo]({{site.baseurl}}/docs/reference/shared-configuration/).

 * Git Source application repo

-  Codefresh creates a Git Source application repo for every hosted runtime.
+  Codefresh creates a Git Source application repo for every Hosted GitOps Runtime.
   Read about [Git sources]({{site.baseurl}}/docs/runtime/git-sources/).